 Buckeystown in Frederick County, Maryland — The American Northeast (Mid-Atlantic)

 Other nearby markers.
-At least 8 other markers are within 3 miles of this location, measured as the crow flies.
-Site of Buckeystown Methodist Episcopal Church (about 400 feet away, measured in a direct line); Buckeystown (about 700 feet away); Buckeystown Park (approx. one mile away); Gordonís Decisive Attack (was approx. 2.6 miles away but has been reported missing. ); The Battle That Saved Washington History of the Monocacy River Valley (approx. 2.6 miles away); Clustered Spires of Frederick (approx. 2.6 miles away); Worthington House (approx. 2.7 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Buckeystown (about 400 feet away, measured in a direct line); Buckeystown Park (approx. one mile away); The Battle That Saved Washington (approx. 2.6 miles away); History of the Monocacy River Valley (approx. 2.6 miles away); Clustered Spires of Frederick (approx. 2.6 miles away); Worthington House (approx. 2.6 miles away); McCausland’s Attack (approx. 2.6 miles away); Worthington-McKinney Ford (approx. 2.6 miles away).
 Touch for a list and map of all markers in Buckeystown.

 Credits.
 This page was last revised on September 28, 2020.
 It was originally submitted on November 11, 2015, by Allen C. Browne of Silver Spring, Maryland.
 This page has been viewed 318 times since then and 4 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on November 11, 2015, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.